martinsumner/leveled/docs/FUTURE.md

 - A bucket size query, which requires traversal only of the Ledger and counts the keys and sums the total on-disk size of the objects within the bucket.

+- A PUT flag that allows a truer meaning to the existing DW setting, allowing flushing to disk to be prompted by the need to meet the DW flag, rather than always/never

 - Support for a specific Riak tombstone tag where reaping of tombstones can be deferred (by many days) i.e. so that a 'sort-of-keep' deletion strategy can be followed that will eventually garbage collect without the need to hold pending full deletion state in memory.

 - The potential to support Map/Reduce functions on object metadata not values, so that cache-pollution and disk i/o overheads of full object Map/Reduce can be eliminated by smarter object construction strategies that promote information designed for queries from values into metadata.